Did you know indoor plumbing was invented in the Indus Valley?

 In honor of India’s Republic Day being celebrated this Sunday, January 26, we bring you the newest installment in our Brief Histories series.
 Continue reading to learn all about migration and remittances in India below.

 India has the highest volume of emigration in the world, with 17.5 million natives living abroad.
 According to the Pew Research Center, one out of every twenty migrants worldwide was born in India.
 The majority of Indian expats live in the United Arab Emirates (3.4 million), the United States (2.7 million), and Saudi Arabia (2.4 million).
 However, the country doesn’t suffer from a dwindling population as only immigrants comprise only 1% of the total.

-Based on statistics from the Migration Data Portal, India’s international migrant stock equals 5.2 million, 0.4% of the population.
+Based on stats from the Migration Data Portal, India’s international migrant stock equals 5.2 million, 0.4% of the population.
 Most immigrants come from Bangladesh (3.1 million), Pakistan (1.1 million), and Nepal (533.6 thousand), all of which share a border with India.
 Thanks to the gender parity found among immigrants, with 48.8% being women, newcomers are likely arriving as part of a family unit.

 Last year, India received an estimated US$82.2 billion in remittances equating to 2.8% of the county’s GDP.
 If this number seems exorbitant, it’s because it is.
 India is the top-remittance receiving country in the world, a direct result of the high volume of emigration.

 In correlation with current migration flocks, the highest volume of remittances to India come from the United Arab Emirates (US$13.8 billion), United States (US$11.7 billion), and Saudi Arabia (US$11.2 billion).